em-cultuur/adrez-mapper/README.md

   ],
   telephone: [
     {
       typeId: 'guid',   // if given, type is ignored, otherwise type translated to typeId
-      type: 'string',
+      typeGuid: 'guid', // if found used for the look/add
+      type: 'string',   // if not guid, look this up, or add with guid

       value: 'string',
       isDefault: 'bool',
       _source: 'string',